Inbound Marketing Stage 1 | Attract:

 After generating awareness, you have the attention of a potential customer: through your constant communication with him as a company, he has now identified the source of his problem and is now considering his options before making a purchase.

-This takes us to the second stage of the Buyer’s Journey for Inbound Marketing: Consideration.
+This takes us to the second Inbound Marketing stage of the Buyer’s Journey: Consideration.

 As a company, you must keep in mind that the potential buyer still hasn’t made a definitive purchase decision, and is still seeking more information that will increase his confidence that will lead him to make an intelligent and informed decision.
 And this particular point is very critical, since the buyer will evaluate whether or not your products and/or your services are a good fit for him.